osamaibraheem11/softwareEngineeringBlog/_posts/2023-02-01-startingOut.md

 Finally, the last thing I learned so far was about PHP functions.
 Creating a function starts with the keyword "function" followed by your function name.
 Pretty straightforward compared to other languages!

-All the code I created can be found here
+All the code I created can be found here https://github.com/osamaibraheem11/softwareEngineeringBlog/blob/main/codeExamples/startingOut.php.
+Now that I have learned the syntax, I plan on moving on to running PHP files on my system and reading and writing files!